What is an Engagement?

 There are three main items to consider when building an engagement:

-The target audience refers to which users you'd like the engagement to be served.
+The target audience refers to which users you'd like the engagement to display for.
 Audiences can be defined based on either or both the user/account's demographics, feature usage, platform, custom events and/or combined in-app behaviors.
 Learn more about audience selection.

 This is a single window that pops up in your application and has no navigation.